Sleep Tips for a Better You

 There’s a number of factors that contribute to poor sleep.
 Health conditions such as sleep apnoea (affecting an estimated 110,000 people in the UK) are one cause, but more often than not, it’s just down to bad sleeping habits.

 Bad habits include alcohol intake, caffeine consumption and poor diet as well as using electronic devices close to bedtime and even our night time routine.
-Fortunately, these are all things that can be tweaked and improved on.
+Fortunately, these are all things that can be tweaked and improved on with a Before Bed Checklist.

 You may have seen in the news that the sleep deprived workforce (getting less than 6 hours of slumber per night) costs the UK economy £40billion every year.
 If their sleep was increased to 6-7 hours, it would save the economy £24billion, so it’s time to make the changes and start sleeping better, saving the economy and becoming healthier in the process!